ryan-story/pmpp/chapter-15/README.md

 **How many threads iterate over their vertex’s neighbors?**

-Now we have three vertices on level 2: `1`, `7` and `3`, so three vertices will iterate over their neighbours.
+Now we have three vertices at level 2: `1`, `7` and `3`, so three vertices will iterate over their neighbours.

 ### Iteration 4